rewe-digital/terraform-provider-sonarcloud/README.md

 | `SONARCLOUD_TEST_USER_LOGIN` | The login for testing `sonarcloud_user_group_member`.
 Must be an existing member of the org and in the form of `<github_handle>@github` if you have imported the user via GitHub. |
 | `SONARCLOUD_TEST_GROUP_NAME` | The name of an existing group to which the test-user will be added and removed from. |

- ## Development

- The source files for sending requests to SonarCloud are generated and stored in `pkg/api`.
- The API is generated based on the contents of `gen/services.json`, which is the output of `https://sonarcloud.io/api/webservices/list`.
- See the `AllowedEndpoints` in `gen/main.go` for the list of endpoints that is used for creating API source files.
- Run `make gen` to (re)generate the API source files.